adamgotterer/dotfiles/README.md

 Check "Load preferences from a custom folder or URL" Change the folder to Dotfiles/iterm

+## QuickLook
+Open /Applications/syntax-highlight.app one time to add it to the QuickLook extension.
+Open Settings -> Login Items & Extensions -> QuickLook  -- then enable Syntax0highlight

 # Tools
 Some tools that are installed